-• 1500 BCE Chinese writing
+• 1500 BCE

-Chinese is the oldest

-written language, Sumerian

-surviving written language.
-Like the first
+CHINESE WRITING Chinese is the oldest surviving written language.
+Like the first written language, Sumerian cuneiform, Chinese characters started out as pictograms - pictures of objects and ideas - which were gradually stylized.

-cuneiform, Chinese

-characters started out as

-pictograms - pictures of

-were gradually stylized.
+• 600 BCE

+ARCHIMEDEAN SCREW

+This device is named after the Greek thinker Archimedes, who described one he saw being used in Egypt around 260 BCE The screw is a pump.
+It pushes water up along the "thread" of the cylinder as the user turns the screw.

+• CE 1088 MECHANICAL CLOCK

+The first mechanical clock was a complicated tower of wheels and gears, invented by Su Sung.
+It used a waterwheel that moved the mechanism forward every time one of its buckets filled up.
+Every 24 hours, a metal globe representing the Earth completed a full rotation.

+Su Sung's mechanical clock tower

+CE 1643 BAROMETER
-that measures air pressure,

-Torricelli.
-He filled a tube

-that was open on one end

-with mercury, then placed it upside-down into a

-mercury filled dish.
-The mercury in the tube fell

-until its level balanced the pressure of the air.
+The barometer, an instrument that measures air pressure, was invented by Italian physicist Evangelista Torricelli.
+He filled a tube that was open on one end with mercury, then placed it upside-down into a mercury filled dish.
+The mercury in the tube fell until its level balanced the pressure of the air.

-Torricelli's

-barometer
+Torricelli's barometer